To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 - Being tired or just not wanting to run is not an excused absence.

-- An unexcused absence will result in the runner not being able to compete in the next meet.
+- An unexcused absence may result in the runner not being able to compete in the next meet.

 - Be positive and respectful to your teammates, your coach, and their belongings.